CZ-NIC/convey/README.md

 ### Customisation
 * Launch convey with [`--help`](docs/convey-help-cmd-output.md) flag to see [further options](docs/convey-help-cmd-output.md).
-* A file [`config.ini`](convey/defaults/config.ini) is automatically created in [user config folder](convey/defaults/config.ini).
+* The config file [`convey.yaml`](convey/defaults/convey.yaml) is automatically created in [user config folder](convey/defaults/convey.yaml).
 This file may be edited for further customisation.
 Access it with `convey --config`.
-> * Convey tries to open the file in the default GUI editor or in the terminal editor if GUI is not an option.
+Convey tries to open the file in the default GUI editor or in the terminal editor if GUI is not an option.
-> * If `config.ini` is present at working directory, that one is used over the one in the user config folder.
-> * Configuration is updated automatically on upgrade.

 ## Computing fields